Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 You see the backside of Castle Mountain on the way to Rockbound Lake

-You see the backside of Castle Mountain on the way to the lake
+You see the backside of Castle Mountain on the way to hike to Rockbound Lake

 The hike up to to Rockbound Lake

-It’s about 45 minutes of easy hiking from the time you break out of the woods to reach Tower Lake.
-It’s already frozen but reportedly it’s a pea-green colour.
+Count on about 45 minutes of easy hiking from the time you break out of the woods to reach Tower Lake.
+It was already frozen when we visited in October but reportedly it’s a pea-green colour.

 From Tower Lake cross a footbridge over the outlet stream.
-This is the one place on the hike, except at the beginning of the trail, that you’ll see any signage pointing to the lake.
+This is the one place on the hike, except at the beginning of the trail, that you’ll see any signage pointing to Rockbound Lake.

 Continuing past Tower Lake - reportedly pea green in colour when the ice is gone